Trauma, the Nervous System & Family Constellations

 • chronic fear within the family system

-Belonging, Connection, and Survival
+Belonging, Loyalty, and Survival

-• carry burdens for parents
+• carry emotional burdens

 • become hyper-attuned to others